What If What You Sell Isn't Allowed on FB Ads or Google Ads

-What I sell isn't allowed on FB ads or Google ads.
-What now?
+What if what you sell isn't allowed on FB ads or Google ads?

-Here are strategies I've used for clients with these types of products
+Here are a few strats I've used for clients with these types of products

 Agora, Survival Life, and PatriotsHQ spend millions per month advertising their marijuana, gun, prepper related products in giant email lists.